codeface-io/SwiftObserver/README.md

 # Memory Management

-To avoid abandoning observations, you should stop them before their observer or observable die.
+To avoid abandoned observations piling up in memory, you should stop them before their observer or observable die.
 One way to do that is to stop each observation when it's no longer needed:

 ~~~swift
 dog.stopObserving(sky)